briansunter/graph/site/src/content/logseq/building-a-second-brain.md

 ### Have an official kickoff:

 > Schedule check-in calls, make a budget and timeline, and write out the goals and objectives to make sure everyone is informed, aligned, and clear on what is expected of them.
-I find that  an official kickoff is useful even if it’s a solo project!
+I find that doing an official kickoff is useful even if it’s a solo project!

 ## Project completion checklist